 Fortunately, there are ways that SME’s can start to become ‘BIM-ready’ without an enormous upfront investment.

 There are several factors that are pushing UK construction industry firms to begin adopting BIM software.
 These include:

 - Clear benefits of the technology: BIM software provides multiple benefits which make it attractive.
 For example, the National BIM Survey mentioned above showed that 48% of firms who use BIM software said it had increased their profitability and workflow.

 - Network effect: The more firms that use BIM, the more valuable the technology becomes.
 As BIM gets ever more widespread, firms that are not BIM-ready will be left behind.
 If the architect, main contractor and client are using BIM software, any sub-contractors should plan to be BIM-ready too.
 If you are not, you risk losing out on work.

-- Essential for government contracts: Using BIM has been mandatory for any firm which wishes to work on government contracts since 2011.
+- Essential for government contracts: Using BIM has been mandatory for firms which are bidding on government contracts since 2011.
 With the current government urging British firms to “build, build, build”, being BIM-ready will allow your firm to access a pipeline of projects.

 BIM adoption in UK building-construction technology market has been mandatory since May 2011 and it has been upgraded 3 times again in 2016, 2017 and 2019 respectively to implement a higher level of BIM.
 If it is not a choice anymore, then you must know how to get the maximum benefits from building information modelling software.

 Learn more: Read about the benefits of BIM